lroudge/technical-use-case/test-log.md

 Then for **fetching and calculating** the job stats once a job is selected, I created a custom API route `api/jobs/[jobId]` that will fetch all of the jobs employees and calculate the p25, p50 and p75 percentiles on all the salaries.
-I decided to use the library `percentile` so wouldn't have to handle the percentile calculations myself.
+I decided to use the library `percentile` so I wouldn't have to handle the percentile calculations myself.

-Inside the component, I simply used a useCallback hook in which I fetch the data with `axios` and store it in the component's state, and then display it underneath the input.
+Inside the component, I simply used a `useCallback` hook in which I fetch the data with `axios` and stored it in the component's state, and then display it underneath the input.

-:info: I had an issue here with using the job names as values for the datalist of the `input` but accessing the `key` attribute of the options to retrieve the job id and not name.
+:info: I had an issue here with using the job names as values for the datalist of the `input` and accessing the `key` attribute of the options to retrieve the job id and not name.
 For now I decided to simply find the id in the previously found `jobs` array with the name I got from the `input` value, even though it's not the most elegant.